WhiteflagProtocol/whiteflag-java/docs/md/packages.md

 ## Description

 The `org.whiteflagprotocol.java` package is the main package providing the external programming interface for software using this library.
+It defines the classes representing Whitelag messages and accounts.

 The `org.whiteflagprotocol.java.core` package contains all implementation independent core functionality as defined in the Whiteflag specification,